LPDLG/RQStyle/README.md

 outputs, metrics, or selection manifests.
 Images retain their original bytes;
 only their filenames are simplified.

-This is the final **model-aware, post-selected diagnostic subset** used in the COCO-to-WikiArt comparisons (TASK241/TASK242).
-It is **not** StyleID's official 800-pair set, a random sample, or an unbiased benchmark.
-Its selection used model outputs; results on it should not be presented as evidence of general superiority.
-It is separate from the fresh random qualitative example pools.

 ## Offline Use

 Both entry points accept `--base-model`, `--vae`, `--image-encoder`,